 The Annual Family Safety Survey

-For organizations serving children and youth, “safety never takes a holiday,” and 2020 is no exception.
-That’s why we suggest an annual family, child, and youth safety evaluation or survey at the end of each year.
+For organizations serving children and youth, “safety never takes a holiday”.
+That’s why we suggest an annual family, child, and youth safety evaluation or survey.
 By connecting with families regarding safety, you’ll quickly identify what’s working and areas of opportunity for safety improvements.

 It’s best to keep the safety survey short, no more than 5-10 minutes, and include a section for children to share their feedback, observations, and experiences.
 The survey’s goals are to gain input, open communication lines with families, and establish action steps for moving forward.
 The survey is also a good check and balance to learn if your organization adheres to an established Child Protection Policy (CPP).